Skip to content

 How are the Award recipients selected?

 All nominations are carefully reviewed by the Leadership Award team, including staff and consultants to The James Irvine Foundation and Capitol Impact.
-The nominations most closely aligned with the Awards criteria are submitted to an independent Selection Committee of diverse California leaders.
+The nominations most closely aligned with the Awards criteria are submitted to an independent Selection Committee of California leaders.
 The Selection Committee reviews nominations materials and identifies 10-12 finalists.
 Leadership Awards staff, consultants, and issue experts conduct site visits and additional research with each finalist.
 The Selection Committee utilizes findings from the site visits and research to identify four to six Award recipients.

 We introduced a two-step nomination process for the 2026 James Irvine Foundation Leadership Awards as a simpler, more inclusive way to nominate leaders.
 The new process significantly reduces work for nominators which we hope will open the doors to a wider range of Californians to participate in the process.
 It also empowers nominees to share their own insights and provide accurate, up-to-date information about their work.